biobakery/fugassem/readme.md

 * **Option: --go-mode**

-	Mode of Gene Ontolog (GO) set used for prediction [ Default: "bug-specific" ]:
+	Mode of Gene Ontolog (GO) set used for prediction:

-	* "bug-specific": bug-specific informative terms
+	* "bug-specific": bug-specific informative terms (where "informative" term is defined as a term that contains >X genes and all of its child terms contain < X genes)
-	* "universal": universal informative terms,
+	* "universal": universal informative terms
-	* "union": merged bug informative terms for overall prediction
+	* "union": merged bug informative terms for overall prediction *[Recommended]*

 * **Option: --go-level**

-	GO informative level used for trimming terms that are informative at a given level [ Default: none ]:
+	GO informative level used for trimming terms that are informative at a given level:

 	* \<number OR fraction of genes\>: spcify numeric level for triming
 	* \<all\>: keep all terms